Litarhis/GuidesforRepos/README.md

 #### Issues

 When creating an issue, provide in title a simple and brief resume of the problem.
-In addintion, include a  github image, followed by a label, before the title's text as it is shown below (more than one may be added):
+In addintion, include a  github image, followed by a tag, before the title's text as it is shown below (more than one may be added):

-Image                  | Labels         | Type
+Image                  | Tag            | Type
 ---------------------- | -------------- | ----
 :right_anger_bubble:   | [Discuss]      | Discussion
 :fast_forward:         | [Prog]         | In progress